NEBOBlockchain/NEBO-Blockchain/README.md

-NEO: A distributed network for the Smart Economy
+NEBO: Neo English Blockchain Option
 ================

-NEO uses digital identity and blockchain technology to digitize assets and leverages smart contracts for autonomously managed digital assets to create a "smart economy" within a decentralized network.
+NEBO is a new blockchain that uses NEO artitecure to acheive similar results with creating alternative features to the blockchain.

-To learn more about NEO, please read the [White Paper](http://docs.neo.org/en-us/index.html)|[白皮书](http://docs.neo.org/zh-cn/index.html).
+To learn more about NEBO, please read the [White Paper](Insert White Paper URL)

 Supported Platforms
 --------